TaraRhoseyn/bookstack_web_app/README.md

 ### Design

-My overall approach to the design of the website was so create a SaSS or webapp style that was contemporary in layout but classic in it's overall Look and Feel.
+My overall approach to the design of the website was so create a SaaS or webapp style that was contemporary in layout but classic in it's overall Look and Feel.

 I was heavily inspired by webapps such as Coinbase and Heroku with their clean, minimalist and modular way of designing web pages.